inet-framework/inet-showcases/wireless/hiddennode/doc/index.rst

 for data frames.
 The result is that a low number of RTS frames collide, and since they are short, the collisions don't take up much time.

-The following sequence chart has been recorded from the simulation, and depicts an RTS collision.
+The following sequence chart has been recorded from the simulation and depicts an RTS collision.

 .. figure:: rtscollision.png